-SOME COLLEGE EXTRAS

-Not only will you be learning in your courses while you are at Hollins, you will also have many opportunities actually to get involved outside the classroom in those fields which interest you.
-Of course, the Short Term at Hollins offers an excellent opportunity for you to really get involved in one area of special interest to you.
-We know you'll appreciate the opportunity afforded by the Short Term as we do!!

-Each area of study offers a variety of activities in which students may participate.
+- 1. Opportunities for stimulating academic activities are abundant here, so take advantage of them!
+Our biggest off-campus academic program is Hollins Abroad in which approximately 50 members of the Sophomore class leave the United States for Paris at the beginning of the Final Term (February) to study at the Sorbonne.
+They tour Europe during the summer months, complete a second semester at the Sorbonne in the fall and then return to Hollins in February of the following year. - 2.
+In addition to Hollins Abroad, each area of study offers a variety of activities in which students may participate.
 For example, Sociology students often do field work in the Roanoke area, attend conferences, and bring lecturers to campus for discussion of social problems.
-All students may join in community work outside of Hollins through such organizations as the Religious Life Association.

-Similarly, the Politics Department is very active in conferences on donestic and international affairs both at Hollins and in nearby cities.
-Election time always finds a number of students helping out at the polls and in campaign centers.
+All students may join in community work outside of Hollins through such organizations as the Religious Life Association. - 3.
+Similarly, the Politics Department is very active in conferences on domestic and international affairs both at Hollins and in nearby cities.
+Election time always finds a number of students helping out at the polls and in campaign centers. - 4.
 Often students specializing in areas such as the Russian Area or American Studies program find opportunities to attend meetings with other scholars and students in those fields.
 A few students from the Junior Class spend a semester in Washington, D. C., learning about government and international relations and writing a thesis based on their work.

 The center of this program is the American University.
 Hollins also participates in the Drew University Semester on the United Nations.

-Our biggest off-campus academic program is Hollins Abroad in which approximately 50 members of the Sophomore class leave the United States for Paris at the beginning of the Final Term (February) to study at the Sorbonne.
-They tour Europe during the summer months, complete a second semester at the Sorbonne in the fall and then return to Hollins in February of the following year.

-Opportunities for stimulating academic activities are abundant here.
+- 5. As has been mentioned, opportunites for stimulating academic activities are abundant here.
 Students studying in the physical sciences often exchange papers and discuss the results of original research and experiments with students and teachers from other colleges.
-Additionally, some science students share with their professors in work done through National Science Foundation grants.
+Additionally, some science students share with their professors in work done through National Science Foundation grants. - 6.
 Field trips by the drama and dance groups, exhibitions, and visiting artists and films enrich participation in the fine arts for Hollins students.
 Roanoke has its own Fine Arts Center which presents a full schedule of events, plus a festival each spring.
 Occasionally, students have their own literary work published, paintings and drawings exhibited and musical compositions performed.
-They also participate in recitals and concerts on and off campus.
+They also participate in recitals and concerts on and off campus. - 7.
 Nearly every evening finds a visiting lecturer or scholar on campus ready to discuss anything from quantum mechanics to medieval architecture.
 Clergymen and theologians from all over the nation, representing all religions, take part in Sunday evening Chapel services.